hally166/R_flowcytometry_course/README.md

 3. R files to save typing -- "R handout.R" and "Your data.R"
 4. Example FCS files: 4 files of 8 peak beads and 1 file of lymphocytes stained with 6 colours

+## Instructions
+Download the fcs files, read the PDF handout, and use the included scripts.

 Let me know what you think by [email](mailto:christopher.hall@sanger.ac.uk), raising an issue, or through [Twitter](https://twitter.com/SangerCytometry)